 Of course, I cannot tell you to knot or not knot your pearls.
 It is a matter of preference and style.
 But some ‘rules’ be given here:

 - Natural large pearls (more than 1 cm) are expensive and heavy.
-When you choose the string them on a silk cord that can stretch and break, the advise is to knot the spring of pearls or use a strong thread with the rubber bands.
+When you choose the string them on a silk cord that can stretch and break, the advice is to knot the string of pearls or use a strong thread with the rubber bands.

 - Multi-strand pearl necklaces are difficult to make because the strings should be hanging perfectly.
 When there are knots between the pearls you cannot make them perfect because every knot is just a tiny little bit different in size and the space between the knot and the pearl may differ too.
 So no knots for multi-strand pearl necklaces.

 - A single strand natural pearl necklace can be knotted, but they look great without the knots too.
-It depends on the length whether knotting is a wise thing to do.
-Choker shorter than 16 inches can do without the knots to look more beautiful.
-But when the necklace is longer than 18 inches the advise is to knot the pearl necklace or use the strong thread with the rubber bands.
+It depends on the length of whether knotting is a wise thing to do.
+A choker is shorter than 16 inches can do without the knots to look more beautiful.
+But when the necklace is longer than 18 inches the advice is to knot the pearl necklace or use the strong thread with the rubber bands.